tac1498/highest-profit-challenge/README.md

 I compiled the code the best I could for Part 1 and left commented descriptions of how I would have completed Part 2 had I been able to remember the necessary functions/code to do so.

-This challange truly reminded me of my interest in coding and inspired me to enroll in an extensive 3-week coding course so I could regain skills and learn new ones as well.
+This challenge truly reminded me of my interest in coding and inspired me to enroll in an extensive 3-week coding course so I could regain skills and learn new ones as well.
 Thank you!